-HUM 101 Technology and Society
+HUM 101 Technology & Society

-3 Credits (3 Lecture 0 Lab 0 Shop)

-3 hrs/wk (3 hrs Lecture) 15 wks

-Technology and Society examines the issue of technology from a variety of perspectives.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
+Lecture) 15 wks Technology and Society examines the issue of technology from a variety of perspectives.
 Students will explore how technological innovation has been treated in 20th century fiction and film, and how thinkers have examined the implications of living in a technological society.

-Prerequisite: ENG 101
+Prerequisite: ENG 101.

-HUM 111 The Asian Tradition
+HUM 111: The Asian Tradition

-3 Credits (3 Lecture 0 Lab 0 Shop)

-3 hrs/wk (3 hrs Lecture) 15 wks

-The Asian Tradition will provide students with an overview of the largest continent starting with the religion, history, and literature of Ancient India and the Chinese

-Dynasties and continue through medieval Asia with the emergence of Japan and Southeast Asia.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
+Lecture) 15 wks The Asian Tradition will provide students starting with the religion, history, and literature of Ancient India and the Chinese Dynasties, and continue through medieval Asia with the emergence of Japan and Southeast Asia.
 Because of Asia's vast size, the development of the various cultures was distinct.
 Unique art, literature, and religious traditions emerged, but the extraordinary diversity was often accompanied with mistrust and conflict.
-The course ends with an examination of modern Asia and an investigation of how the volatile current events (India/Pakistan, North/South Korea.
-China/Tibet.
-China/Taiwan,) are the product of ages-old cultural traditions.
+The course ends with an examination of modern Asia and an investigation of how the volatile current events (India/Pakistan, North/South Korea, China/Tibet, China/Taiwan,) are the product of ages-old cultural traditions.